 Both custom mesh and standard mesh are reinforcing steel mesh sheets used to give the concrete extra strength.

 The standard size of a mesh sheet is 6.0m x 2.4m.
-Though the dimensions work well for your typical construction jobs, they will not work for everything.
+Though the dimensions work well for your typical construction jobs, they will not work for all projects.

 Here’s where custom mesh comes into the picture.